matheusmoreira/liblinux/README.markdown

 ## Building

 The library and all examples are freestanding and have no dependencies.
 They are built with GNU Make.

-Currently, only GCC is supported.
+Currently, the only supported architecture and compiler is `x86_64` and `GCC`, respectively.

 Issuing the command:

     make